ROLLIN’ INTO PYELONEPHRITIS Enough to cause us to slam on the brakes!!

 Sometimes hospitalization is not required but in this case it was.
 Oral antibiotics may be ordered but to ensure antibiotics are reaching the kidneys, IV antibiotics may be needed.
-Also, rest and IV fluids aid in the recuperation.
-Because of the nausea and/or vomiting, oral medication may not always perform as needed.
+Also, rest and IV fluids aid in recuperation.
+Because of nausea and/or vomiting, oral medication may not always perform as required.
 So rest, relax, and bring on the IV meds.
 Antibiotics are usually a 7 – 10 day course although hospitalization may not be needed for that long.
 Routinely a few days of IV meds may be all that is necessary and then home with oral antibiotics but that is entirely up to your health care provider.

-Prevention of Prevention of Pyelonephritis is the same as the “usual” attempt to prevent UTIs.
+Prevention of Pyelonephritis is the same as the “usual” attempt to prevent UTIs.
 You can do everything right and it still happens.
 Forcing fluids, particularly water, to flush the system, avoiding sugary fluids and sodas, and utilizing an arsenal of cranberries, D-Mannose, and Vitamin C would be helpful also.
 But sometimes, no matter what you do, UTIs and a progression to pyelonephritis still may occur, as in my friend’s story.
 Like I said earlier, rest, relax, and bring on the antibiotics as needed.
 Kick that bad boy to the curb.

 Let’s all remain healthy and UTI-free.